abstractball/redux-path-store/README.md

 ### Modern and Typed
 Uses TypeScript out of the box and will only support the usage of React Hooks.
-The redux path map has its types automatically generated for you to prevent miss spellings and add autofill for your IDE.
+The redux store paths are automatically typed for you to prevent miss spellings and add autofill for your IDE.

 ### Light and minimalistic